messari/solana-subgraphs/README.md

 To build and run a subgraph:

 1. Navigate to the subgraph directory (e.g., `cd orca-whirlpool`)
-2. Install dependencies: `cargo build`
+2. Generate protocol buffers: `make protogen`
-3. Generate protocol buffers: `cargo protogen`
+3. Build the substream: `make build`
-4. Build the subgraph: `cargo build --target wasm32-unknown-unknown --release`
+4. Run the substream: `make stream`
-5. Run the substream: `cargo stream`
+5. Deploy to The Graph: `graph deploy --studio <location> --delpoy-key <deployment key>`

 ## Development